Every time someone logs into your WordPress site, you have an opportunity to create a great first impression.

 Method 2: Setting Up Custom Login Form and Redirects With WPForms

-If you want to create a custom login form for new users, then you can use WPForms to set up a redirect after they log in.
+If you want to create a custom login form, then you can use WPForms to set up a WordPress user redirect after they log in.

 WPForms is the best user registration plugin on the market, used by over 6 million websites.
 It lets you easily create user registration forms, contact forms, and more.

-Note: You can use the free version to create simple contact forms, but you will need WPForms Pro to get the login form feature.
+You can use the free version to create simple contact forms.
+However, you need WPForms Pro to access the login form feature.

-Upon activation, you need to visit WPForms » Settings and enter your license key.
+Upon activation, visit WPForms » Settings and enter your license key.
 You can find this information in your account on the WPForms website.

-After that, you need to install the user registration form addon.
+After that, install the user registration form addon.

-Simply go to WPForms » Addons and locate the ‘User Registration Addon’ and click the ‘Install Addon’ button.
+Simply go to WPForms » Addons.
+Locate the ‘User Registration Addon’ and click the ‘Install Addon’ button.

-Next, search for ‘Login’ in the search bar to find the ‘User Login Form’ template, then click the ‘Use Template’ button.
+Search for ‘Login’ in the search bar to find the ‘User Login Form’ template.
+Then click the ‘Use Template’ button.

-WPForms will automatically load the User Login Form template with all the required fields.
+WPForms will load the User Login Form template with all the required fields.

-You can edit all existing fields by clicking on them and making changes on the new screen.
+You can edit existing fields by clicking on them and making changes on the new screen.

-For example, if you want to change the ‘Submit’ text, then simply click the button.
+For example, if you want to change the ‘Submit’ text, simply click the button.

-This brings you to an editor where you can add new button text, add button processing text, and more.
+This brings you to an editor where you can add new button text, processing text, and more.

-Once you have finished customizing your form, you can set up a login redirect.
+Once you finish customizing your form, set up a login redirect.

-To do this, go to Settings » Confirmation from the left column, then select ‘Go to URL’ redirect as your confirmation type.
+Go to Settings » Confirmation in the left column.
+Then, select ‘Go to URL’ as your confirmation type.
+Enter the URL where you want your users to go.

-Simply open up the page where you want your login form to display or create a new page.
-Then, click the ‘Plus’ icon on the page edit screen to add a new block and search for ‘WPForms’.
+Open the page where you want your login form.
+Click the ‘Plus’ icon to add a new block and search for ‘WPForms’.

-Next, click on the WPForms block, and it will automatically be added to your site.
+Click on the WPForms block to add it to your site.

-After that, select the login form you created earlier from the dropdown list, and it will automatically load the form inside your content area.
+Select the login form you created earlier from the dropdown list.
+It will load inside your content area.

 For more information on using WPForms, check out these articles: